Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 - **R version required**: 4.2.0 or above
 - **Input data required**:
   - `SubjectComb_Final_RANDOMISED.csv` (placed in the working directory).

-Due to GDPR regulations, the actual data has been removed.
-A mockup of anonymised data of 10% the original size has been included for demo.
+**Due to GDPR regulations, the actual data has been removed.
+An anonymised mockup of the data ~2% the original size has been included for demo.**

-**You must download R to run this program.
-Alternatively, a conda environment can be created.**
+You must download R to run this program, or use a conda environment with R 4.2

 ### R: